A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Additional credibility signals

 Offensive language detection has been extensively investigated within the NLP community for at least a decade, starting from English \cite{waseem2016hateful} and then comprising more and more languages (for example the Hate Speech Datasets repository\footnote{\url{https://hatespeechdata.com/}} that lists more than one hundred datasets in 25 languages).
-The creation of resources, which led in turn to the development of several approaches to offensive language detection, has been fostered by the shared tasks on hate or offensive language detection organised throughout the years at SemEval and other evaluation campaigns~\cite{DBLP:conf/sepln/FersiniRA18,DBLP:conf/evalita/BoscoDPST18,overviewGermeval,zampieri-etal-2019-semeval,zampieri-etal-2020-semeval,DBLP:conf/semeval/PavlopoulosSLA21}.
+The creation of resources, which led in turn to the development of several approaches to offensive language detection, has been fostered by the shared tasks on hate or offensive language detection organised throughout the years at SemEval and other data challenges~\cite{DBLP:conf/sepln/FersiniRA18,DBLP:conf/evalita/BoscoDPST18,overviewGermeval,zampieri-etal-2019-semeval,zampieri-etal-2020-semeval,DBLP:conf/semeval/PavlopoulosSLA21}.
 Among the different approaches implemented for offensive language detection, transformer-based architectures based on RoBERTa \cite{DBLP:journals/corr/abs-1907-11692} and its multilingual variants have proven to be very effective for the task when fine-tuned on offensive data, with F1 scores $>$ 0.90 \cite{zampieri-etal-2020-semeval}.
 Nevertheless, the problem of online content moderation is far from being solved given the amount of toxic content still circulating on social media, which suggests that research on the topic still needs to address several understudied aspects of the phenomenon.
 Current works have identified some research directions worth studying, such as the problem of human label variation when creating datasets for offensive language detection \cite{leonardelli2021agreeing}, the role of annotators' biases \cite{sap2022annotators}, the presence of spurious correlations in existing datasets \cite{wiegand2019detection,ramponi2022features} and the lack of robustness when classifying data from different online platforms and domains \cite{salminen2020developing}.
 Concerning generative LLMs, recent experiments showed that classifying offensive language using zero- and few-shot learning LLMs yields considerably lower results in comparison to smaller models fine-tuned on the entire training set \cite{edwards-camacho-collados-2024-language}.
 Generative LLMs have been alternatively used to create synthetic datasets for hate speech detection, with the goal to address problems such as data decay and privacy concerns related to social media \cite{casula-etal-2024-dont}.
+Similarly, LLMs have also been employed to generate functional tests for a fine-grained evaluation of hate speech detection \cite{jin-etal-2024-gpt}.
 However, the fact that major generative LLMs have been adjusted through so-called \textit{alignment} to avoid generating hateful content may represent an obstacle for future research in this direction.